quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part08_Part_III_The_Pr.md

 These flashcards cover key concepts from the provided text related to operational laws, Little's Law, and their applications in system analysis.

 #### Little's Law for Open Systems
 Background context explaining the concept.
-Little's Law states that the average number of jobs \(E[N]\) in a system is equal to the product of the average arrival rate into the system \(\lambda\) and the mean time jobs spend in the system \(E[T]\).
+Little's Law states that the average number of jobs $E[N]$ in a system is equal to the product of the average arrival rate into the system $\lambda$ and the mean time jobs spend in the system $E[T]$.
 Mathematically, this can be expressed as:
-\[ E[N] = \lambda E[T] \]
+$$E[N] = \lambda E[T]$$

 This law applies to both open and closed systems and holds true regardless of assumptions about the arrival process, service time distributions, network topology, or service order.
-The setup for Little's Law involves considering a system with jobs arriving at an average rate \(\lambda\) and spending some amount of time \(T\) in the system.
+The setup for Little's Law involves considering a system with jobs arriving at an average rate $\lambda $ and spending some amount of time$T$ in the system.

 :p What does Little's Law state?
 ??x